SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 1. Copy, paste, and run the provided command to your PowerShell or Terminal.
 This will install the OpenTelemetry collector and relevant dashboards.
 1. When finished, click **Start using Sumo**. <br/><img src={useBaseUrl('img/get-started/install-otel.png')} alt="icon" width="400" />

-That's it - congrats!
 Next, you'll be taken to your onboarding checklist guide, where you can view your Dashboards, run your first log search, set up alerts, install more apps for your environment, and more.

-### Upgrade or continue with Free account

-After 30 days, your Sumo Logic **Trial account** will convert to a **Free account**.
-You can continue using our monitoring and log analytics services, but with limited features.
-You can [upgrade to a paid plan](https://www.sumologic.com/pricing) at any time.
+After 30 days, your Sumo Logic **Trial account** will automatically convert to a **Free account**, allowing you to continue using our monitoring and log analytics services with limited features.

 |             | Trial accounts | Free accounts
 |:------------|:---------------|:------------